jtroxel/flo/README.md

 #### What Flo is
  - A fluent interface for building sequences (or directed graphs) of pluggable processing steps
- - A tool for creatomg complex Strategy patterns
+ - A tool for creating complex Strategy patterns
  - A framework for batch processing

 #### Compose-able Flows